 Trustworthy – Since a mail forwarding service manages (sometimes) crucial and personal information, it’s important to use one that’s trustworthy.
 US Global Mail has been accredited with the Better Business Bureau for nearly 15 years and holds an ‘A’ grade.
 In addition, we also found a wealth of positive online reviews for their service.

 Shipping Address – One downside to using the majority of mail services is that the address you use can read in the way a PO Box does, which means it’s not easily to use for things like insurance and banking.
-Because of the way US Global Mail structures its customer addresses, we have something that looks like a typical street address with an apartment number.
+Because of the way US Global Mail structures its customer addresses, we have a virtual mailing address that looks like a typical street address with an apartment number.

 Reasonable Rates – You can have a mail box set up for as low as $10/month (paid as an annual sum), but even their monthly rates are in the same ballpark.
 As entrepreneurs, we also appreciate their Business Mailbox program so we can keep things rolling along with us!